aprieels/3D-watermarking-spectral-decomposition/README.md

 ## Running the tests

 There is no unit testing implemented at this time.
-To perform tests, simply run `make tests`.
+To perform tests, simply run `make tests-original` or `make tests-layered`.
 This command will first insert a watermark then read it back and print the number of errors found.
 The visual deformations introduced by the watermark can be observed by opening the `tests/watermarked_models/out.obj` file.

 ## Author